mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 **Involve your community in defining your event's content.**

-There are many ways of doing this, but the classic method involves asking your community to submit proposals for "event items" (speeches, workshops, etc.); and then comment on "provisional" event items (published for community discussion, not yet in the final programme) and work with others to combine good ideas into better ones.
+There are many ways of doing this, but the classic method involves

+* asking your community to submit proposals for "event items" (speeches, workshops, etc.),
+* publishing some as "provisional" event items (OK'd by a Jury and published for community discussion, not yet in the final programme);
+* stimulating a community conversation on these provisional event items to develop and combine good ideas into better ones
+* using these discussions to help select which events make it into the Final programme (ie,. get a room and a time).

-At the very least the resulting event programme matches the needs and interests of the community.
+At the very least, the event programme matches the needs and interests of the community.
 But the real magic is that by discussing the event programme beforehand, attendees discover others with similar interests and network online *before* they meet face-to-face.
 They then arrive at the event knowing exactly *who* they want to meet and *what* they're going to talk about.

 > Attendees know exactly *who* they want to meet and *what* they're going to talk about